preciofishbone/OmniaDocsG2/pages/delete-page/index.rst

 What happens if you delete a page by mistake?
 When you have clicked OK to delete a page, it can't be undone, but it may be possible to restore the page.

-A deleted page is placed in a system dust bin so normally an administrator can help you restore a page, but that has to be done in a certain time span (default settings are 30 days but can vary, depending on system settings).
+A deleted page is placed in a system dust bin so normally an administrator can help you restore a page, but that has to be done within a certain time span (default setting is 30 days but can vary, depending on system settings).
 System dust bins are emptied with regular intervals.

 As stated earlier, you can't delete a page you're editing, so when this is shown at the bottom, it's not possible: